John Molson School of Business

 - maintain an assessment grade point average (AGPA)* of at least 2.70 in their program;

-- be assigned a grade of pass or pass with distinction for each of the three work-term experiences;
+- be assigned a grade of pass for each of the three work-term experiences;

 - remain in the designated work-study sequence.
 Any deviations must have prior approval by the Director of the Institute for Co-operative Education in consultation with the academic director of the student`s co-op program.